 In the image above, I’ve used a set of matched flatware but I’ve used a butter spreader and a pastry fork from other patterns.

 Myth 4 – If I can’t afford sterling, it’s not worth bothering with plate

-Well, really.
-This might be true, to a certain point or for certain people.
-But one could also make the same argument that if you can’t purchase sterling of a certain age or manufacturer, it’s not worth bothering.
-There’s certainly cheaply made silver plate out there that really might not be worth buying, but that’s because it’s poorly made, not because it’s plate.
+This might be true, to a certain point or for some people.
+But one could also make the same argument that if you can’t purchase sterling of a certain age or from a certain manufacturer, it’s not worth bothering.
+There’s certainly cheaply made silver plate out there that really might not be worth buying, but that’s because it’s poorly made or in rough condition, not because it’s plate.

-This is another line you’ll have to draw for yourself, but my opinion is there’s nothing wrong with silver plate.
+This is another line you’ll have to draw for yourself, but my opinion is that there’s nothing wrong with silver plate.
 There are many lovely, beautiful pieces available, of all ages and styles.
 The quality and workmanship of an individual piece is much more of an indicator of value or worth than whether it’s plate or sterling.
-Remember, Tiffany made silver plate items.
-Bottom line – if you like it, and it’s of a good enough quality to hold up, buy it, use it and love it.
+Bottom line – if you like it, and it’s of a good enough quality to hold up, buy it, use it, and love it.
 I wouldn’t suggest buying poorly made items or items in barely usable condition, whether they’re plate or sterling.